embatty/KL_2025/course_modules_2025/GenomeAssemblyAndAnnotation/GenomeAssemblyAndAnnotation.md

 ### Software Check

-To check the tools required for this practical are correctly installed, open a new terminal window and run the following commands in turn.
+To check the tools required for this practical are correctly installed, open a new terminal window and activate the conda environment for this module:

+`conda activate assembly`

+Run the following commands in turn to make sure the software is installed correctly:
 ```
 shovill -h
 unicycler -h